 It makes sense to drink up and have a blast if you’re in the Czech Republic, Bulgaria, Romania, or Hungary.
 Or in an Italian village where they sell wine by the jug.
 Not when you’re in Oslo and alcohol is taxed worse than cigarettes.
 Dry out for a bit or switch to narcotics if you must indulge—which are cheaper than the legal stuff.
 Thankfully you can travel in Europe and hit many of the cheapest beer destinations around the world.

-Don’t Go in the Summer
+Don’t Go to Europe in the Summer

 Why do people go to Europe in the summer?
 Flights to Europe are at their most expensive then, hotel rates are the highest, and the famous places are hot and packed.